lognegar/docs/examples/otel-collector-setup/helm/README.md

 Install `helmfile` by using this [link](https://github.com/helmfile/helmfile?tab=readme-ov-file#installation)

+## Use the desired values file
+Rename the desired values file you want to `values.yaml`

 ## Required configuration changes
 1. Replace your kubernetes context on the `helmfile.yaml`
 1. Replace your `lognegar-api-key: <YOUR_API_KEY>` on the `values.yaml`